AdaCore/gnatstudio/docs/users_guide/extending.rst

 You can force specific default values for the preferences in the customization files through the :file:`<pref>` tag.
-This is the same tag used by GPS itself when it saves the preferences edited via the preferences dialog.
+This is the same tag used by GNAT Studio itself when it saves the preferences edited via the preferences dialog.

 This tag requires one attribute, :file:`name`, the name of the preference for which you are setting a default value.
-These names are defined when the preference is registered in GPS.
-You can find them by looking at the :file:`$HOME/.gnatstudio/preferences` file for each user or by looking at one of the predefined GPS themes.
+These names are defined when the preference is registered in GNAT Studio.
+You can find them by looking at the :file:`$HOME/.gnatstudio/preferences` file for each user or by looking at one of the predefined GNAT Studio themes.

 It accepts no child tags, but the value of the :file:`<pref>` tag defines the default value of the preference, which is used unless the user has